stemey/baucis/README.md

 An example of creating a REST API from a Mongoose schema:

-    // Define a couple Mongoose schema
+    // Define a couple Mongoose schemata
     var Vegetable = new mongoose.Schema({
       name: String
     });